-Looking for some other things to serve up at a Christmas party?
-Why not try our Vegetarian Vol au Vents, Cheese Straws, Ultimate Prawn Cocktail, Cheese Biscuits, or Grazing Platter?
+Looking for some other things to serve up to Christmas party guests?
+Why not try our easy Vegetarian Vol au Vents, simple Cheese Straws, amazing Ultimate Prawn Cocktail, tasty Cheese Biscuits, or our impressive Grazing Platter?

 Jump to:

-- Brie - You want to use a really good quality brie, not the cheap supermarket stuff (although that will still work as a last resort).
+- Brie - You want to use a really good quality brie cheese, not the cheap supermarket stuff (although that will still work as a last resort).
 The gooier the brie, the better.

 - Rosemary - Just to add a little decoration to the top of your mini brie bites!